HrBingR/Lemmy_CSS/README.md

 Themes in the litely folder are to be used with the litely Lemmy theme, while themes in the darkly folder are to be used with the darkly Lemmy theme.

+The Lemmy_subtle themes are for those that feel like the colored themes are a bit loud for their taste, but still want the whitespace reduction.

 An example of the blue theme:

 ![litely_blue](themes/litely/Blue_theme.png)